 Many restaurants are focused on third-party delivery services as a path to off-premise prowess, but meal kits could solve some of the quality issues that come with this strategy, Stuckey said.
 Instead of offering a lukewarm dish that was cooked 30 minutes ago, restaurants can provide the ingredients for consumers to make meals fresh.

 Chick-fil-A is the only major restaurant chain that's tested a meal kit.
-From the end of August to November 2018, it offered Mealtime Kits with five different recipes from over 100 Atlanta-based restaurants, and customer feedback was positive, according to Forbes.
+From August to November 2018, it offered Mealtime Kits with five different recipes from over 100 Atlanta-based restaurants, and customer feedback was positive, according to Forbes.

 "We know our guests are busier than ever and need a variety of convenient dinner options," Michael Patrick, Chick-fil-A's Beyond the Restaurant program lead, said in a company announcement.
 "We designed our offering so our guests don't have to order ahead, subscribe to a service, or make an extra stop at the grocery store."